Nar Phu Valley with Annapurna Circuit Trek

 Beginners with good fitness can complete it, but some prior high-altitude experience is helpful.

-The highest point is Thorong La Pass (5,416m).
+The highest point in the Nar Phu Valley Circuit Trek is Thorong La Pass (5,416m).

 Yes.
 Proper acclimatization, drinking plenty of water, and trekking gradually help prevent altitude sickness.